-Our top choices in the best soccer cleats for defenders are:
+Our top choices among the best soccer cleats for defenders this year are:

-If you are a defender, you’ll probably wear your soccer cleats faster than any other player on the pitch.
+If you are a defender, you’ll probably wear your soccer cleats quicker than any other player on the soccer field.
 Interestingly, even if you are new to soccer, you’ll know if you have defensive instincts, although your role may change as you develop more skills.

 Much is required if you are a defender, whether you play in the center-back, sweeper, full-back, and wing-back positions.
 You have to play your very best to avoid costly mistakes that can leave your goalkeeper wide open to the opposing team’s striker.